Watercolour Osprey – the Painting Process

 I recently came across a series of photos I had taken during the process of painting this osprey in watercolour.
 I thought it may be of interest so have made it the subject of today’s blog post.

 The Osprey is actually a pretty rare bird in the UK, but across the world it is one of the most widely distributed birds of prey.
-With a wing span of between 145 – 180 cm it is a large hawk but has a slender body and long legs.
+Indeed, with a wing span of between 145 – 180 cm it is a large hawk but has a slender body and long legs.
 A fish eating bird they are usually found near water, and they have a reversible hind toe.
 Indeed, this probably helps in catching and holding on to their prey, although the exact method of catching apparently depends on the type of fish.

 Within the UK there are many cameras now sited on Osprey nests and some birds can be easily identified by their leg rings.
 Some are even fitted with tracking devices which enable their long migration to Africa to be studied.
-This has opened up a whole new world for people who like to observe wildlife in intimate detail from the comfort of their own home.
+This has definitely opened up a whole new world for people who like to observe wildlife in intimate detail from the comfort of their own home.

 I began the watercolour painting process for the osprey with an excellent reference photo by Peter Brannon from Flickr.
 Peter has kindly allowed me to use a number of his photos as a basis for my watercolours and for this I am incredibly grateful.
 Whilst I would dearly love to take my own photos there just isn’t the time in the day. 😉